demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Containment_Plan_-_Clear_User_Sessions_README.md

+---

+## Containment Plan - Clear User Sessions

-This playbook is one of the sub-playbooks in the containment plan.
+This playbook is a sub-playbook within the containment plan playbook.
-The playbook executes actions to clear the users' sessions, which is a crucial step in the containment process. (currently, the playbook supports only Okta)
+The playbook clears the users' sessions using Okta integration. (currently, the playbook supports only Okta)

+---

 ## Dependencies